-D. Online media, access to information
+III-D. Online media, access to information

-- 118.101 In line with its commitment under the previous UPR cycle, work towards ensuring free access to the electronic media and liberalize the electronic media ownership rules by drafting a Cyber Law in accordance with international standards.
+- 118.14 Establish a law on freedom of information in accordance with international standards.
+(Belgium) - 118.101 In line with its commitment under the previous UPR cycle, work towards ensuring free access to the electronic media and liberalize the electronic media ownership rules by drafting a Cyber Law in accordance with international standards.
 (Hungary) - 118.103 Approach the issue of regulating freedom of expression on the internet through consultations with all stakeholders.
 (Sweden)